debitoor/schemagic/README.md

 Foreign key constraints in MongoDB (`schemas/foreignKeys.js`)
 ===================================================================
-In the file `schemas/foreignKeys.js` you can specify foreign key constraints for MongoDB like this
+In the file `schemas/foreignKeys.js` you can specify foreign key constraints for MongoDB like this:

-NOTE: It makes sense to extract the first function here into helper function and reuse

 ```js
 function getForeignKeyChecker(collectionName, propertyName) {